j-morano/MIRAGE/docs/segmentation_benchmark.md

 ```

 > [!IMPORTANT]
-> RETOUCH dataset does not have a `semseg` folder because the test segmentation masks are not available.
+> RETOUCH dataset does not have a `semseg` folder under `test` because the test segmentation masks are not available.
 The evaluation was performed on the Grand Challenge platform (<https://retouch.grand-challenge.org/>).

 ### Evaluation-only dataset